meganschultepdx/the-stephen-kingdom-planning/README.md

 ## Description

-  This mobile app will be a database for Stephen King related movies.
-It will provide users with information specific to how the movies relate to Stephen King, be it writing, directing, or just being based off his literature.
-It will also provide the user with information on where the movies can be viewed online.
+  This mobile app will be a database for information on Stephen King related movies and mini-series.
+It will provide users with information specific to how the works relate to Stephen King, be it writing, directing, or just being based off his literature.
+This information will be pulled from a Firebase database.
+As a stretch goal it will also provide the user with information on where the movies can be viewed online by use of the Utelly API.
 Because I will be learning how to build a React Native app for the first time and would also like to incorporate some accessibility functions into the app, the content structure will be kept somewhat simple for MVP.

 ## Setup/Installation Requirements
-* Directions to view mobile app via Appetize.io to be provided at a later date.
+* clone app from repo: coming soon
+* make sure you have latest version of Node.js installed.
+* run $ npm install expo-cli --global in command line.
+* cd into project on command line.
+* run $ expo start
+* Download the Expo Client app on your mobile device.
+Will work with either iOS or Android.
+* Open the app and scan the QR code in the command line.
+Expo will then bundle your project and load it on your device.
+* click on the project name if it deosn't automatically load.
+* Open project in your favorite text editor to make changes.

 ## Component Tree/Project Planning